All articles posted on this blog are available at https://digitalbloggers.com/articles/elysiumspassage

 1944 - 2010

 About five years ago, my friend Dr Jan Merta inspired me to begin writing some of my intellectual/spiritual thoughts.
 And so I did.
 Now, to my surprise, the writings have turned into four novels (so far) that I decided to call the Elysium’s Passage series.
 You may also read the first part of the back story regarding the inception of this series in my blog post "How it Happened."
 An abridged eBook is available upon request at no charge of how these peculiar events began to occur to me a few years after his passing.
 Obviously, he wasn't gone – not then, not now... not ever.

 Not surprisingly, he is one of the central characters in the series.
 I believe that throughout the dialogue he helped inspire certain parts of the Elysium Passage series.

-Although he was regarded by many as "the world's most accomplished man," few realized he also possessed capacities that went far beyond just intellect but also into extraordrinary psychic realms of direct 'knowing' from the soul.
-Though he lived a quiet and humble life in this later years with his wife Margaret, he was oftensought out by various dignitaries who knew him, including the Governor General of Canada.
+Although he was regarded by many as "the world's most accomplished man," few realized he also possessed capacities that went far beyond just intellect but also into extraordinary psychic realms of direct 'knowing' from the soul.
+Though he lived a quiet and humble life in this later years with his wife Margaret, he was often sought out by various dignitaries who knew him, including the Governor-General of Canada.

 I have several personal stories I can tell about Jan; here are a few.

 - On one occasion, during the G-8 Summit meeting in Calgary in 2002, he was asked to attend a dinner with delegates from across the world, including Kofi Annan, Secretary General of the United Nations.
 The function was to be held at a remote location on the outskirts of Calgary next to a large Provincial Park, not far from where I lived.
 Since he was directionally challenged at times, he told me he didn’t think he would bother to attend because he wasn’t sure he could find it.
 I could hardly believe anyone would pass up the honour of being invited to such a prestigious event with many of the world’s leaders.